 A few weeks ago, I wore a dress that was too short.
 This poor dress had shrunk in the wash and I am admittedly too much of a hoarder to let it go.
 Prior to washing the dress, the skirt landed just above my knee, however due to my incompetence and lack of knowledge of proper laundry protocol, the hem of the skirt was now dangerously just an inch from crotch.

 Now this wouldn’t be that bad.
-I’m certain that I own a couple night-out dresses that hit that length, and I could feel perfectly fine wearing them out with only the slightest feeling of self-conscious inadequacy.
+I’m certain that I’ve borrowed a couple dresses that hit that length, and I could feel perfectly fine wearing them out with only the slightest feeling of self-conscious inadequacy.
 However this dress was not a night-out dress.
 It wasn’t form fitting.
 It didn’t hug my hips tightly.
 No, this dress was the kind of dress that flowed outward from your waist.
 The material was a lightweight thin rayon– the kind of material that drifts through the wind beautifully and effortlessly.
 It’s the kind of skirt that you want to spin in so you can watch it float upward and fan out like a flower.

 Nope, this dress was not safe for public.
 One gust of wind and I would be a much more awkward, flustered version of Marilyn Monroe in The Seven Year Itch.